Categories: Lease Accounting

 As mentioned earlier, the key to successfully completing lease audits is being prepared and organized.

 By having a centralized database and lease accounting system in place, finance and accounting professionals will not only be able to get the information they need quickly and easily, they will also subconsciously adopt time-tested lease audit procedures as a science.
+Check out our lease accounting audit checklist to make sure your company is prepared for their next audit.

 Visual Lease